 Our GREATEST Travel Secrets…

 Pop your email here & get the original Broke Backpacker Bible for FREE.

 So is Paris Expensive, in Fact?

 Is Paris expensive to visit?
-Compared to much of the rest of Europe, yes, unfortunately, Paris can be pricey.
-But it is a dream destination in terms of world culture, food and sites to see, so it’s well worth that once-in-a-lifetime commitment.
+Compared to much of the rest of Europe, yes, unfortunately, Paris can be one of the more expensive cities.
+But it is a dream destination in terms of world culture, food, and sites to see, so it’s well worth that once-in-a-lifetime commitment.
 All that said, it doesn’t have to ruin you financially.